Midrange Hunter Deck List Guide (Rise of Shadows May 2019)

-This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Midrange Hunter play for The Rastakhan's Rumble expansion.
+This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Midrange Hunter play for the Rise of Shadows expansion.

 Midrange Hunter is a staple archetype in Hearthstone since the game was released.
 Although the deck has evolved over time, the strategy of the deck has always remained the same.
 It aims to use a strong curve of Beast synergies to create a board that gradually snowballs out of control, putting pressure, and controlling the board while chipping away at opponent's Health.
 The damage this achieves puts opponents into a position where they are vulnerable to being burned down with Steady Shot and Kill Command before they are able to stabilise.